etoland/react-conf-2015/README.md

 **The Minimap**

-This one is specifically for tldraw.
-A minimap showing your current viewport position within the world is a core spatial navigation pattern — it's in tldraw itself.
+A minimap showing your current viewport position within the world is a core spatial navigation pattern.
 Building it here was a deliberate signal that I understand the product and the design space.

 ---